Monday, May 19, 2008

 Gwinnett Daily Post

 LAWRENCEVILLE - High gas prices won't be the only obstacle in the way of vacations this summer.
-Drivers will also have to dodge construction barrels as they head to the beach or the mountains or to grandmother's house.
+Drivers will also have to dodge construction barrels as they head to the beach, the mountains or grandmother's house.

 But the Georgia Department of Transportation has an improved system for drivers to plan their routes.

 Georgia 511, a free phone and Internet service, is fully functional this summer - the busy road construction season - to give drivers up-to-date information on road closures and construction plans.

 "The best way to avoid delays is to stay informed and plan ahead," Georgia DOT Commissioner Gena Abraham said.
 "This is the first full summer our 511 system will be operational and it is an excellent tool for motorists traveling through and to Georgia.
 All welcome centers have state maps and immediate access to construction closures and major accidents to help staff assist travelers in reaching their destinations safely and with as little delay as possible."

 During the summer's biggest holiday weekends - Memorial Day, Independence Day and Labor Day - interstate work will be suspended, the DOT announced.